adionicas/Multisite_Harmoniz_DTI_Networks/README.md

 # Multisite_Harmoniz_DTI_Networks

+## 1. Extract elements below diagonal
-The below code extracts elements from under diagonal of adjacency matrices in vals_under_diag and exports as .txt.
+This step is done with matlab - extracts elements from under diagonal of adjacency matrices in vals_under_diag and exports as .txt across sub and a list of sub_id for refrence.
 It also save matrices after cleaning the diagnonal.
 ```matlab
 mkdir no_diag_matrices_DTI
 mkdir DATA_BEFORE_COMBAT